StasTkachenko3/selenium-java-test/README.md

 - Install **Maven** which supports **JUnit** framework out of the box. **Maven** can be downloaded and installed following the steps from [the official website](https://maven.apache.org/).

-- ## Running Examples
-- Download the zip or clone the Git repository.
-- Unzip the zip file (if you downloaded one).
-- Open Command Prompt and Change directory (cd) to folder containing pom.xml
-- Open Eclipse
-- ### References

 #### Selenium Standalone

 - Manual Installation - https://github.com/lmc-eu/steward/wiki/Selenium-server-&-browser-drivers